michaelcale/books/books/go/0320-xml/040-configuring-xml-serialization.md

 Id: 332
 ---

-The way a struct is serialized as XML can be mofified with struct tags.
+You can modify how a struct is serialized to XML by annotating fields with tags.

 By providing `XMLName`, this will be serialized as `<data>...</data>` and not `<ShowXMLName>..</ShowXMLName>`.